-This guideline is intended for the development community; Developers, consultants, contractors, municipalities and landowners within the Transit Corridor Lands and permit buffers.
-For projects that solely pertain to utility and roadway works, proponents should refer to the companion document: Metrolinx Corridor Development Permit Guideline for Utility and Roadway Work.
+This guideline is intended for the development community, including: Developers, consultants, contractors, municipalities and/or landowners within the Transit Corridor Lands (TCL) and permit buffers.
+For projects that relate to Utility and Roadway works (Works within the Right-of-Way- ROW), applicants should refer to the companion document: Metrolinx Corridor Development Permit Guideline for Utility and Roadway Work.

-A Corridor Development Permit is not required in emergency situations when:
+A Corridor Development Permit (CDP) is not required in emergency situations when: